mattcarlotta/cra-single-bundle/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn analyze`

+Builds a local production of the `build` folder and displays a chunking distribution chart after compilation.

 ### `yarn prod`

 Runs a local production of the `build` folder.<br /><br />